ocaml/ocaml/asmcomp/i386/NOTES.md

 The baseline is the 80486, also known as `i486`.
 (Debian's baseline is now the Pentium 1.)

+In OCaml versions 3.09.2 to 4.08, MacOS was supported by this port.
+Support was removed in OCaml 4.09.

 Floating-point architecture: x87.
 (SSE2 not available in Debian's baseline.)